mael-queau/mael-queau/README.md

 ![Profile hits](https://komarev.com/ghpvc/?username=mael-queau&color=blue&style=for-the-badge)

-I'm a developer and student at Epitech, a french school of computer science. 🎓
+As a developer and student at Epitech, a French school of computer science, I am constantly seeking new challenges and opportunities to learn and grow.
+I believe that making mistakes and learning from them is a crucial part of the learning process, especially in the field of programming. 💻

-Learning is one of my favorite things to do, I'm always looking for new things to learn.
-Challenge is also essential to me.
-Settling doesn't sound like anything I'd like, and learning from my mistakes is always better than not trying anything!
-Especially when it comes to programming. 💻

-In my free time, I like to play guitar and piano, and try to make music.
-I also like to play video games, although I don't have much time for that these days 🏃
+In my free time, I enjoy playing guitar and piano, as well as creating music.
+I also enjoy playing video games, although I don't have as much time for them nowadays. 🏃

-I aspire to participate in the construction of the world to come, and I hope to be able to contribute to the development of the technologies that will make it possible. 🌍
+My ultimate goal is to be able to contribute to the development of the technologies that will shape the world of the future.
+I hope to achieve this through my studies and work in artificial intelligence and machine learning. 🌍

-Artificial intelligence and machine learning will be my weapon of choice in achieving that goal! 🤖

-And that's it!
-If you want to know more about me, you can read on below to see what I'm working on, contact me using the links below, or check out my website at [mael-queau.fr](https://mael-queau.fr)!
+If you would like to learn more about me, please visit my website at [mael-queau.fr](https://mael-queau.fr), or feel free to contact me using the links provided.
+Thank you for reading!

 ## 🛠️ Technologies & Tools